arcee-ai/mergekit/README.md

 - [LORA extraction](#lora-extraction)
 - [Evolutionary merge methods](#evolutionary-merge-methods)

 🌐 GUI Launch Alert 🤗 - We are excited to announce the launch of a mega-GPU Backed graphical user interface for mergekit in Arcee!
 This GUI simplifies the merging process, making it more accessible to a broader audience.
 Check it out and contribute at the [Arcee App](app.arcee.ai).
+There is also a [Hugging Face Space](https://huggingface.co/mergekit-community) with some GPUs, but limited amounts of GPUs.

 ## Installation